-The College of Arts and Sciences includes more than 5,200 students, 300 full-time faculty members, nine doctoral programs and 25 academic majors offered in 14 departments.
-Complete details about MSU’s College of Arts and Sciences or Institute for the Humanities may be found online at www.cas.msstate.edu or www.ih.msstate.edu.
+MSU’s College of Arts and Sciences includes more than 5,300 students, 300 full-time faculty members, nine doctoral programs and 25 academic majors offered in 14 departments.
+Complete details about the College of Arts and Sciences or the Institute for the Humanities can be found at www.cas.msstate.edu or www.ih.msstate.edu.

 MSU is Mississippi’s leading university, available online at www.msstate.edu.